agrawalx/match-bench/docs/architecture/ARCHITECTURE.md

 **Stateless, partition-sharded, KEDA-autoscaled.** Each worker holds no durable state; its only "ownership" is the set of `workload.assignments` partitions Kafka assigns it.
 The `ScaledObject` (`k8s/benchmark/bot-fleet/scaledobject.yaml`) scales on a **Kafka consumer-lag trigger**: topic `workload.assignments`, group `bot-fleet`, `lagThreshold "1"`, `offsetResetPolicy: earliest`, **min 2 / max 50** replicas, 5 s polling. `earliest` is required so an unconsumed backlog registers as lag (with `latest` a fresh group reads zero lag and never scales up).
 The unit of horizontal scale is **one worker per partition**, bounding effective parallelism to the 24-partition layout (`worker_count ≤ 24`); the controller pins each spec to `worker_index % N` so distinct specs reach distinct pods.
 Deterministic large runs should pre-scale rather than wait on lag.
 The deployment pins workers to a tainted `botworker` node pool so load generation doesn't crowd the measurement plane.

-**Per-pod ceiling.** A single pod's raw generation ceiling is exercised by the per-pod generation-ceiling ramp (design §4.11): three *serial* constant-RPS scenarios at 20k / 60k / 150k aggregate RPS over a **fixed 256-connection fan**, pure new-limit orders (Market/Cancel/Replace = 0), 120 s each — produced by `services/submission-api/cmd/loadgen-seed/main.go` (`buildLean` spreads `target/conns` rps per task with a +1 remainder). bot-fleet honors this purely through `target_rps` pacing and `start_offset_ns` staggering in the `TaskSpec`s; there is no ramp logic *inside* the worker.
+**Per-pod ceiling.** A single pod's raw generation ceiling is exercised by the per-pod generation-ceiling ramp: three *serial* constant-RPS scenarios at 20k / 60k / 150k aggregate RPS over a **fixed 256-connection fan**, pure new-limit orders (Market/Cancel/Replace = 0), 120 s each — produced by `services/submission-api/cmd/loadgen-seed/main.go` (`buildLean` spreads `target/conns` rps per task with a +1 remainder). bot-fleet honors this purely through `target_rps` pacing and `start_offset_ns` staggering in the `TaskSpec`s; there is no ramp logic *inside* the worker.
 Resource limits are `cpu: 3` / `memory: 6Gi` (the 6 Gi sized to the worst-case in-flight cap: ≤1000 tasks × 10k in-flight × ~350 B ≈ 3.5 GiB pending + 1 GiB Kafka queue + runtime).
 An init container clamps `eth0` MTU to 1500 and disables segmentation offload so eBPF latency capture (1536 B cap) doesn't truncate FIX frames.

 **Bottleneck.** Per the project's benchmark findings, the residual single-node ceiling after the catch-up fix is the host's veth/network path (CPU is no longer the limit once writes are coalesced); horizontal scale across the 24 partitions on separate nodes is how the platform exceeds a single node's ~tens-of-k orders/s.
 Telemetry — single aggregator per worker, single-broker Kafka in the smoke cluster — is the other practical ceiling (hence `BOT_DISABLE_TELEMETRY` for raw-capacity runs).

-### Limitations / scope for improvement (grounded in code)
+### Limitations / scope for improvement

 - **`worker_count ≤ 24`** is a hard structural cap from the 24-partition `workload.assignments`/`orders.sent` layout; scaling past 24 generators per session requires re-partitioning both topics in lockstep (the co-partition contract couples them).
 - **One telemetry aggregator task per worker** (`telemetry.rs:62-72`) — the per-pod telemetry drain is a single Tokio task; it has been hardened (recv_many, pipelined enqueue) but is still the serial point if a single pod must emit far above its in-flight ceiling.